Force-feeding: In psychiatric settings

 Within some countries, in extreme cases, patients with anorexia nervosa who continually refuse significant dietary intake and weight restoration interventions may be involuntarily fed by force via nasogastric tube under restraint within specialist psychiatric hospitals.
 Such a practice may be highly distressing for both anorexia patients and healthcare staff.

 In prisons

 Some countries force-feed prisoners when they go on hunger strike.
 It has been prohibited since 1975 by the Declaration of Tokyo of the World Medical Association, provided that the prisoner is "capable of forming an unimpaired and rational judgment."
 The violation of this prohibition may be carried out in a manner that can be categorised as torture, as it may be extremely painful and result in severe bleeding and spreading of various diseases via the exchanged blood and mucus, especially when conducted with dirty equipment on a prison population.
-Large feeding pipes are traditionally used on hunger striking prisoners whereas thin pipes are preferred in hospitals.

 Canada

-The Canadian government rejects the Declaration of Tokyo as made by the World Medical Association and carries out the force-feeding of inmates against their will who reject any nourishment.
+The Canadian government accepts the Declaration of Tokyo as made by the World Medical Association, and does not carry out the force-feeding of inmates against their will who reject any nourishment, however the Correction Service of Canada has stated that they reserve the right to do so since they have a legal obligation to maintain the health of individuals in their care.
+The Corrections and Conditional Release Act of 1992 directly prohibits the force feeding of inmates in Canada.